afdean/dotfiles/README.md

 - Scripts pertaining to changing settings should be in ./setup
 - Helper files should be grouped into folders
 - Programs should be located in ./utilities
+- Text files, such as markdown, should be located in ./text

 ## Links